RedlineREDLINE

 What to do with this list

-Before signing, walk through your lease one section at a time and pattern-match against the eight shapes above.
+Before signing, walk through your lease one section at a time and pattern-match against the nine shapes above.
 The flags don't mean every landlord with a junk fee is a scammer.
 They mean each one is a question you should be asking before you put your name on a document that controls where you live for a year.

 If you'd rather not do this manually, see the Redline lease review page for a quick walkthrough of what a contract scanner catches in a typical residential lease, or our guide to reading a lease for the long-form version.

 Redline scans contracts in plain English.
 Photograph the page, paste the text, or upload a PDF.
-It flags the junk fees, the auto-renewals, the habitability waivers, and the rule-change clauses, and explains what each one does in your specific lease.
+It flags the junk fees, the auto-renewals, the habitability waivers, the deposit-in-excess-of-state-cap, and the rule-change clauses, and explains what each one does in your specific lease.
 One scan, one dollar.
 Available on iOS and Android.

 Keep reading